Skip to content

 Implied consent exists in two situations.
 First, if you have an existing business relationship (someone purchased from you, entered a contract, or made an inquiry), you can email them.
 But implied consent from a purchase expires 2 years after the transaction.
 Implied consent from an inquiry expires 6 months after the inquiry.
 After those windows close, you need express consent or you stop sending.

 This means you need a system to track consent expiry dates.
-If someone purchased from you on March 15, 2024, your implied consent expires on March 15, 2026.
+If someone purchased from you on 15 March 2025, your implied consent expires two years later, on 15 March 2027.
 You should be running a consent renewal campaign well before that date, converting implied consent to express consent while you still have the right to email them.

 The penalties are severe.
 Up to $10 million CAD per violation for businesses.
 CASL also includes a private right of action, meaning individuals can sue you directly.
 The practical impact is that companies with significant Canadian audiences often default to express opt-in for all Canadian contacts, because the risk of getting implied consent wrong is too high.